 7. You can appeal bad Veterans Administration decisions.

 If you disagree with your Veterans Disability Benefits decision you may be able to appeal.
 Veterans beware: you only have one year to appeal the VA’s decision.
-If you do not appeal within that period you probably won’t be able to appeal that decision.
-At that point you can submit another initial application and start the entire process over.
+If you do not appeal within that period, you probably won’t be able to appeal that decision.
+At that point, you can submit another initial application and start the entire process over.
+Remember point #3, you can apply as many times as you want.

 Read More: VA Appeals

-8. Your mental or physical injury did not have to happen abroad.
+8. Your mental or physical injury do not have to happen abroad.

 Some veterans believe your mental or physical injuries must have started when serving in a foreign country; that isn’t true.
 Many veterans suffer injuries right here in the United States.
-Veterans can receive compensation benefits for old hip injuries that were from falling off a tank or PTSD benefits because they have trouble coping with a traumatic situation that happened on base.
-Many veterans suffer life-long injuries who never leave American soil.
+Veterans can receive compensation benefits for old hip injuries that were from falling off a tank somewhere in Texas or PTSD benefits because they have trouble coping with a traumatic situation that happened on base.
+Many veterans suffer life-long injuries and have never left American soil.

 9. You can get a free Veterans Service Officer (VSO) to help with your claim.

 Many veterans rely upon the help of a free Veterans Service Officer (VSO).
-For simple VA Disability claims VSO’s do a great job helping veterans.
-However, when it comes to more complex cases with multiple impairments we highly suggest you hire a Veterans Disability Benefits lawyer.
-For example, Woods & Woods often hires experts to write reports to help prove you are disabled.
-Sometimes Woods & Woods even works with doctors to prove claims.
-Many free VSO’s do not have the resources to get veterans the evidence they need to win their claim.
+For simple VA disability claims VSOs do a great job helping veterans.
+However, when it comes to more complex cases with multiple impairments, we highly suggest you hire a veterans disability benefits lawyer.
+Sometimes Woods & Woods even works with doctors, psychiatrists, and oncologists to prove claims.
+Many free VSOs do not have the resources to get veterans the evidence they need to win their claim.

 10. Hiring a VA Disability Benefits lawyer won’t cost you a penny upfront.

 The way you learn Veterans Benefits secrets is to practice VA law every day.
-Our VA Disability compensation lawyers know Veterans Benefits secrets because we have researched VA law for many years.
+Our certified VA disability lawyers know VA loopholes and mistakes because we have researched VA law for many years.
 Veterans Benefits secrets aren’t really even secrets – they are the small laws that the VA doesn’t tell veterans about.
-Veterans Benefits secrets are learned through devout studying of the Code of Federal Regulations 38 (the laws pertaining to Veterans Benefits).
+The best ways to get VA disability granted are learned through devout studying of the Code of Federal Regulations 38 (the laws pertaining to Veterans Benefits).
 If you need your Veterans Benefits, talk to an experienced VA Disability lawyer.

 Want to learn more than these 10 Veterans Benefits secrets?
 Talk to our lawyers.